 There is as yet no therapy that stops or reverses the nerve degeneration of GOLPP.
 Treatment focuses on limiting or adapting to the consequences.
 There are a variety of treatment options for each system affected by GOLPP

-· Hind leg weakness and instability: physical therapy, especially underwater treadmill, helps dogs to regain their thigh and back strength and improves balance.
+Hind leg weakness and instability: physical therapy, especially underwater treadmills, helps dogs regain their thigh and back strength and improves balance.
 Supplements such as Cholodin can be helpful for some dogs.

-· Esophageal dysfunction: if you notice any increase in licking, drooling or swallowing, we need to focus on helping your dog’s food and water travel quickly down the esophagus to the stomach.
-We will recommend hand feeding your dog meatballs of canned food.
+Esophageal dysfunction: if you notice any increase in licking, drooling, or swallowing, you need to focus on helping your dog’s food and water travel quickly down the esophagus to the stomach.
+We will recommend hand-feeding your dog meatballs of canned food.
 Training your dog to eat standing on the hind legs with the front feet and head elevated helps, too.
 We will also use medications that increase movement in the esophagus.